sof202/SLURM_commands_plus/README.md

 This is also pasted to the terminal after running `setup`.

+If you can't be fucked to read how each script works below, you can always just run the script with the `-h` flag (or just run the script incorrectly I guess).

 ## slurmScript

 Run this to create the basic structure of a slurm script, hassle free.